 - Preheat the oven to 200C/400 F and bring out a baking dish large enough to fit the salmon.

 - Place the salmon skin side down in the baking dish and brush on half of the teriyaki sauce.
-Top with sesame seeds and bake in the middle of the oven for 20 minutes.1 lb salmon filet, skin on, ½ cup Teriyaki sauce, 1 tablespoon sesame seeds
+Top with sesame seeds and bake in the middle of the oven for 20 minutes.1 lb salmon fillet, ½ cup Teriyaki sauce, 1 tablespoon sesame seeds

 - Bring out the salmon when done and just before serving drizzle over some of the remaining teriyaki sauce and serve the rest on the side as a sauce.½ cup Teriyaki sauce